GSA/https/pages/everything.md

 permalink: /everything/
 ---

-HTTP has become central to our way of life.
+HTTP has become central to today's way of life.
 Originally invented just for websites, HTTP is now the primary protocol used by computers, tablets, smartphones, and many other devices to communicate over the vast public internet.

 As our dependency on the internet has grown, the risk to users' privacy and safety has grown along with it.